 Coming off a brutal brawl with Ruslan Provodnikov last March that took him two months to recover from, Bradley vowed to avoid a war with Marquez.
 He used his left jab to keep the Mexican away and boxed from the outside for most of the bout before trading wild punches in the final round.

 “He couldn’t touch me,” Bradley said.
 “I gave him a boxing lesson.”

-Marquez was in the fight the entire way but at 40 he perhaps wasn't as active as in earlier fights.
+Marquez was in the fight the entire way but at the age of 40 he seemed less active than in earlier fights.
 Bradley was the aggressor most of the night and seemed to control the action from the middle rounds on.

-The decision loss was the latest in a series of disappointing decisions that didn't go the way of Marquez.
+The decision loss was the latest in a series of disappointing decisions that went against Marquez.
 He fought Pacquiao three times, losing twice and getting a draw on narrow decisions before finally knocking him out.

 “I’ve been robbed six times in my career,” Marquez said.
 “I clearly won the fight.”

-The crowd of 13,111 at the UNLV campus arena cheered wildly for Marquez who, like Bradley, passed up a rematch with Pacquiao in favor of the fight.
+Marquez, like Bradley, passed up a rematch with Pacquiao in favor of this fight.
 Marquez knocked Pacquiao out in the sixth round last December, but could never find his big punch against Bradley.